Skip to main content

 Connect your most-used apps

 For each listed app you want Claude to reach, click Connect and enter a service-account credential (not a personal login).
-Use Connect another app at the bottom for a service that isn’t listed.
+Use Connect another tool for a service that isn’t listed.

-You can skip connections here and add them afterward; without any, Claude can be invited to channels but can’t reach systems outside Slack.
+You can skip connections here and add them afterward; without any, Claude can be invited to channels but can’t act in your tools beyond Slack.
+Web search and a default set of network hosts still work.
 Click Next.
 See Give Claude access for which services to connect first and how to create the service accounts, and the per-service connection guides for credential fields per tool.

-Channel work draws from your organization’s usage balance, not from individual seats; the spend limit caps how much of that balance Claude in Slack can use each billing period.
+Channel work draws from your organization’s usage balance, not from individual seats; the spend limit caps how much of that balance Claude Tag can use each billing period.
 (DMs run on the user’s own claude.ai account and aren’t capped by this limit.)

 1